 Clinically proven diode laser technology to permanently remove unwanted hair, comfortably and effectively.
 Consult with your treatment provider to be sure you understand any possible laser hair removal side effects.
 A test patch treatment should be part of your preparations.

-How our Laser Therapies work with:
+Who our Laser Therapies work for:

 Women have been removing hair from various parts of their bodies for thousands of years as far back as the ancient Egyptians.
 In modern times, as methods and technologies have evolved, it has only become more common.
 LightSheer is already the choice of many women for full-body laser hair removal, with the most popular being upper lip, chin, bikini area, underarms, and legs.
 With the permanent hair reduction results they can achieve with LightSheer, women enjoy more freedom and confidence in their day-to-day lives.